 Do you like romantic comedy’s?
 How about an addictive OST (original soundtrack) that you find yourself humming and singing randomly throughout they day?
 Do you like a great, realistic story with a likable female and male lead?

 If you answer yes to any of those questions, I highly recommend Marriage Not Dating.
 It was the most fun I’ve ever had watching a k-drama.
 It’s possible I could be getting ahead of myself already, but this drama is easily my favorite new drama of 2014.
 I might even go as far as to say the best we’ve seen in 2014, but that varies based upon personal preference and taste.
-I’m actually bummed that I started this drama late and couldn’t review it week-to-week — that’s honestly how much I loved it and looked forward to it.

 So, what exactly is Marriage Not Dating about you ask?